HotCakeX/Harden-Windows-Security/Rationale.md

 Use Harden Windows Security script to secure your personal device.
 Your device will be secure against the majority of threats.

-Harden Windows Security script uses the same security features built into your device and Windows operating system.
+Harden Windows Security script uses the same security features built into your device and Windows operating system to fine-tune it towards the highest security and locked-down state.

 <br>